 - Add a Condition action that will take you down two paths, depending on the results of the lookup action.
-If an existing record is found, you will go down one path where you can update the existing record in the Employee table.
-If the lookup did not find anything, you will go down another path where you can add a new record to the Employee table.
+If there is an existing employee record, you will go down one path where you can update the existing record in the Employee table.
+If the lookup does not find anything, you will go down another path where you can add a new record to the Employee table.
 For more information, see Condition Action.

 - Add two Form actions, one for each path in the Condition action you added in Step 7.
 For more information, see Form Action.